 The Belgian Government has asked all Belgian civilians and companies to donate their medical material and supplies to hospitals, in order to cover possible shortages.

-In this respect, one should know that taxable persons who deducted VAT on the manufacturing or purchase of items donated for free is in principle obliged to adjust the deducted VAT via a self-supply subject to VAT.
+In this respect one should know that taxable persons who deducted VAT on the manufacturing or purchase of items donated for free are in principle obliged to adjust the deducted VAT via a self-supply subject to VAT.
 This additional VAT cost could discourage companies from donating medical supplies.

 For this reason, the Belgian VAT authorities have now decided that a donation of medical supplies to hospitals will not lead to a VAT adjustment.
 This measure will apply to supplies made since 1 March 2020 up until 1 September 2020.

 The aforementioned tolerance applies to the following goods:

 - Medical devices as referred to in Royal Decree 18 March 1999 (e.g. instruments intended for diagnostic and therapeutic purposes, devices intended for clinical research, …)

 - Protective equipment for healthcare workers and patients (mouth mask, protective clothing, disinfectants, …)

 Please note that the measure does not apply to the donation of pharmaceutical drugs.